 The Cession Treaty of 1956 stipulated that French should be the official language of Puducherry and that it should remain so until the elected official decided otherwise.
 The Union Territories Act of 1963 made Malayalam, Marathi, Telugu, and Tamil the official languages of Puducherry.
 French didn’t lose its status even after Puducherry adopted the Official Language Act of Pondicherry of 1965.
 The Official Language Act of Pondicherry stipulated that Tamil shall be used for all official purposes in the territory.

 Sri Lanka is home to diverse ethnicities, languages, and cultures with a considerable percentage of the minorities being the Tamil speakers.
 The Tamils make up over 11.2% of the country’s population.
-The Tamils from India were brought as laborers to Sri Lanka by the British and over half of them were repatriated after Sri Lanka gained their independence in 1948.
 Even though their constitution defines English as a linking dialect which is commonly used for commercial, scientific and educational purposes, the official languages of Sri Lanka are Tamil and Sinhalese.

 The four official languages of Singapore are English, Tamil, Mandarin Chinese, and Malay.
 English is the government and business language.
 Various public institutions conduct most of their functions in English, but their official documents are drafted in Tamil, Malay or Chinese.
 Over 4% of the population can converse in Tamil, and this includes about 100,000 native Tamil speakers.
 Tamil is the most widely used Indian dialect in the country.
 Individuals of Tamil ancestry in Singapore make up about 58% of the Indian Singaporeans.
 Over 39% of the Indian Singaporeans converse in Tamil daily.